Royal College of Pathologists of Australasia

-The Royal College of Pathologists of Australasia, more commonly known by its acronym RCPA is a medical organization that promotes the science and practice of pathology.
+The Royal College of Pathologists of Australasia, more commonly known by its acronym RCPA, is a medical organization that promotes the science and practice of pathology.
 The RCPA is a leading organisation representing pathologists and other senior scientists in Australasia.

 History

 The College of Pathologists of Australia was incorporated on 10 April 1956.
-In 1970, the college was granted Royal assent, and became the Royal College of Pathologists of Australia.
+In 1970, the college was granted royal assent, and became the Royal College of Pathologists of Australia.
 With the increasing number of Fellows in New Zealand, the college changed its name to the Royal College of Pathologists of Australasia in January 1980.
-Since 1986, the college has occupied Durham Hall, a heritage listed building in Sydney's Surry Hills and the adjacent 203-205 Albion Street, Surry Hills cottages.
+Since 1986, the college has occupied Durham Hall, a heritage listed building in Surry Hills, Sydney and the adjacent 203-205 Albion Street cottages.

 Programmes

 Training and examinations

 The college conducts training and examinations in several sub-disciplines, including: